 For the research tax credit, when is research so routine that it does not qualify for the tax credit?
 And what if the founder of the company is paid an unreasonably high wage–can the high wage be considered as an expense for computing the credit?
 The court addressed these issues in Suder v.
 Commissioner, T.C.
 Memo.
 2014-201.

 Facts & Procedural History

-Suder was the founder and owner of Estech Systems, Inc. (“ESI”).
-ESI was in the business of designing telephone systems for small and midsize businesses.
+Suder is the founder and owner of Estech Systems, Inc. (“ESI”).
+ESI is in the business of designing telephone systems for small and midsize businesses.
 This generally involved designing phone systems by combining customized hardware components and software to operate as an integrated unit.

 ESI engaged a tax credit study provider to compute the amount of its research tax credits for 2004 thru 2007.
 The provider identified seventy six projects that had qualified research during these years.
 ESI was a Subchapter S corporation.
 Suder was the 90% owner of ESI.

 The parties asked the court to consider twelve of these projects as representative of all of the projects in determining whether the research activities were qualified.
 The court considered the facts for each of these projects and the four tests for determining whether the research was qualified.
 These tests require that:

 - The expenditures connected with the research must be eligible for treatment as expenses under section 174 (the section 174 test).
 Sec.
 41(d)(1)(A).

 - The research must be undertaken for the purpose of discovering technological information (the technological information test).
 Sec.
 41(d)(1)(B)(i).